East–West Center: Research Program

 The Research Program conducts studies on economic development, trade, energy, governance, politics, security, conflict reduction, population, health, and environment.
 Under the Research umbrella is the Pacific Islands Development Program (the research and training arm and regional secretariat of the Pacific Islands Conference of Leaders representing 22 Pacific island nations).

 Education Program

 The Education Program offers educational opportunities for students and professional development seminars and workshops for educators from the U.S. and the region.
-The Student Program is carried out in partnership with the University of Hawaii and other universities in Hawaii and the continental U.S. scholarships are awarded annually in an international competition.
+The Student Program is carried out in partnership with the University of Hawaiʻi and other universities in Hawaii and the continental U.S. scholarships are awarded annually in an international competition.
 Also under the Education Program are the Asia Pacific Leadership Program (APLP) (a certificate program for graduate-level students and mid-level professionals), AsiaPacificEd and the Asian Studies Development Program (both work with primary, secondary, and college educators to infuse Asian Pacific content in curricula), and Education 2020 (a focus on new approaches to educational challenges in the Asia Pacific Region).
 Most of education program participants reside in EWC dormitories like Hale Manoa Dormitory.